 If you have ever wondered what a particular plant is, this page will tell you what the predominant plants are in each numbered crescent.
 We did a more extensive identification project for the trees in the Park, and that you can find here.

-In the diagram below, you are looking north (Center City is to the south).
+In the diagram below, north is at the top of the diagram (Center City is to the south).
 Each crescent will be noted in the text below with the species in that crescent.
 You can ignore the trees in this diagram, and go to our tree link, as some of the trees have been replaced since this diagram was put together.
 Also, some plants, like the yuccas, are spread around, the yuccas being placed especially at the tips of some crescents near the rock plinths.

-This is a work in progress as of June 2020, so help us identify the plants if you can.
+This is a work in progress as of July 2021, so help us identify the plants if you can.
 Ignore the trees in the above diagram, as this is a 2008 map and has changed.
+Dates on photos are from 2020 except where otherwise noted.

 1. Perennial hibiscus, perennial geraniums, rushes, day lilies (west), Stella d'oro lilies (east)

 2. Echinacea (coneflower), Rudbeckia hirta (black-eyed Susan), yellow rose